Taiwan Shuts Down As Typhoon Krathon Approaches - UrduPoint

 However, a recent study showed that they are increasingly forming closer to coastlines, intensifying more rapidly and lasting longer over land due to climate change.

-In Kaohsiung, authorities distributed sandbags and cleared storm drains to avoid a repeat of the widespread flooding seen during typhoon Gaemi in July.
+Its airport was almost deserted, with staff putting up metal bars to brace the entrance gates in preparation for the typhoon while a handful of tourists tried to reschedule their flights.

+In neighbouring Taitung, tv footage showed rivers swelling as torrential rain hit the county.

-Gaemi was the strongest typhoon to make landfall in Taiwan in eight years, leaving at least 10 people dead and hundreds wounded.
+Gaemi was the strongest typhoon to make landfall in Taiwan in eight years, killing at least 10 people and injuring hundreds.

 Taiwan is accustomed to frequent tropical storms from July to October, but experts say climate change has increased their intensity, leading to heavy rains, flash floods and strong gusts.